Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-Note that $\HT_n = \HD^0_n$ since trivalence is equivalent to having defect zero.
-We equip $\HD$ with a differential $d$ which takes $\Gamma$ to a signed sum of graphs $\sum_i \Gamma_i$ where each $\Gamma_i$ is obtained by contracting either an edge or an \emph{arc} of $\Gamma$.
+Note that $\LT_n = \LD_{0,n}$ since trivalence is equivalent to having defect zero.
+We equip $\LD$ with a differential $\delta$ which takes $\Gamma$ to a signed sum of graphs $\sum_i \Gamma_i$ where each $\Gamma_i$ is obtained by contracting either an edge or an \emph{arc} of $\Gamma$.
 An arc is defined as part of a segment between two vertices.
 The signs of the $\Gamma_i$ are determined using integration orientations on diagrams.
-The differential is a map $\HD^k_n \to \HD^{k+1}_n$.
-See \cite[Definition 3.19]{KMV} for details.
+The differential is a map The subspace $\HD$ is also a subcomplex of $\LD$, so we have maps $\HD_{k,n} \to \HD_{k+1,n}$ (see \cite[Definition 3.19]{KMV} for details).